hotpeppersec/cloudlab/docs/_source/11_github.rst

 Consider this exmaple where we add the `@hotpeppersec` to the CODEOWNERS file.

 .. code-block:: bash
+   :caption: Adding a user to the CODEOWNERS file
+   :name: Adding a user to the CODEOWNERS file

    root@cloudlab:/home/secdevops# if [ ! -d ".github" ]; then mkdir .github; fi
    root@cloudlab:/home/secdevops# echo "* @hotpeppersec" >> .github/CODEOWNERS